-I didn't freeze the entire contents of the can in one lump, though.
-That wouldn't be convenient the next time I need just a small amount of tomato paste I froze it in one tablespoon quantities.
+I didn't freeze the entire contents of the can in one lump, though, because that wouldn't be convenient the next time I need a small amount.
+I froze it in one-tablespoon quantities.
 Here's how to do it.

 - Use a measuring spoon to drop the tomato paste in one-tablespoon measurements onto the baking sheet (see photo above).
-You want space between the paste so it doesn't freeze together.
+You want space between each blob of paste so it doesn't freeze together.

 - Next time you need just a small amount of tomato paste, you can open the container and take out the amount you need.

-You can also do this by spraying a plastic ice cube tray with non-stick and putting the tomato paste in by one-tablespoon amounts.
-When it's frozen, just pop the paste out like ice cubes and freeze as directed above.
+You can also do this by spraying a plastic ice cube tray with non-stick spray and putting the tomato paste in by one-tablespoon amounts.
+After it's frozen, you can pop out the paste chunks like ice cubes and store as described above.